 ongoing on the Broken Hill Trail.
 The trail will remain open during erosion

 repairs, but be cautious of the unstable footing.
 The Beach Trail is an

 The ADA project will

 conclude in 2014.
 During construction, portions of our trail system will be shut

-signs when closing the Discovery Trail, or West Overlook Trail.
-Funding for this project is provided by the Department of
+closures and overall cost.
+Funding for this project is provided by the

 Department of Parks and Recreation, Sacramento.
 Press

 Note: We are not

-booking any special events at the West Overlook until the winter due to ADA trail
+booking any special events at the West Overlook until the summer due to ADA